network-plane/dhcplane/README.md

 - `manage remove <mac>`
   - Deletes the reservation if present

-Edits are written atomically via `config.json.tmp` → rename.
+Edits are written atomically via a temporary file → rename.

+### `search`

+Search for an IP address in reservations and leases:

+- `search <ip>`
+  - Displays all information about the IP address
+  - Shows reservation details (MAC, note, metadata) if found
+  - Shows lease details (MAC, hostname, timestamps, expiry status) if found
+  - Warns if MAC addresses don't match between reservation and lease
+  - Suggests running an ARP scan if the IP is not found in either reservations or leases

 ---